IDEA-Research/Grounded-Segment-Anything/README.md

 # Grounded-Segment-Anything
 [![YouTube](https://badges.aleen42.com/src/youtube.svg)](https://www.youtube.com/watch?v=GuEDDBWrN24&t=521s) [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/camenduru/grounded-segment-anything-colab) [![HuggingFace Space](https://img.shields.io/badge/🤗-HuggingFace%20Space-cyan.svg)](https://huggingface.co/spaces/IDEA-Research/Grounded-SAM) [![ModelScope Official Demo](https://img.shields.io/badge/ModelScope-Official%20Demo-important)](https://modelscope.cn/studios/tuofeilunhifi/Grounded-Segment-Anything/summary) [![Huggingface Demo by Community](https://img.shields.io/badge/Huggingface-Demo%20by%20Community-red)](https://huggingface.co/spaces/yizhangliu/Grounded-Segment-Anything) [![Stable-Diffusion WebUI](https://img.shields.io/badge/Stable--Diffusion-WebUI%20by%20Community-critical)](https://github.com/continue-revolution/sd-webui-segment-anything) [![Jupyter Notebook Demo](https://img.shields.io/badge/Demo-Jupyter%20Notebook-informational)](./grounded_sam.ipynb)

-We plan to create a very interesting demo by combining [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) and [Segment Anything](https://github.com/facebookresearch/segment-anything)!
-Right now, this is just a simple small project.
-We will continue to improve it and create more interesting demos.
-And thanks for the community users provide the [colab demo](https://github.com/camenduru/grounded-segment-anything-colab) for us.
+We plan to create a very interesting demo by combining [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) and [Segment Anything](https://github.com/facebookresearch/segment-anything) which aims to detect and segment Anything with text inputs!
+And we will continue to improve it and create more interesting demos based on this foundation.

 We are very willing to **help everyone share and promote new projects** based on Segment-Anything, we highlight some excellent projects here: [Highlight Extension Projects](#bulb-highlight-extension-projects).
-You can submit a new issue (with `project` tag) or a new pull request to add new projects' links.
+You can submit a new issue (with `project` tag) or a new pull request to add new project's links.

 **🔥 Highlighted Projects**

-Checkout the [Segment Everything Everywhere All at Once](https://github.com/UX-Decoder/Segment-Everything-Everywhere-All-At-Once) demo!
+- Checkout the [Segment Everything Everywhere All at Once](https://github.com/UX-Decoder/Segment-Everything-Everywhere-All-At-Once) demo!
 It supports segmenting with various types of prompts (text, point, scribble, referring image, etc.) and any combination of prompts.
+- Checkout the [OpenSeeD](https://github.com/IDEA-Research/OpenSeeD) for the interactive segmentation with box input to generate mask.

 **Why this project?**